 To judge the merit of the application, reviewers will comment on certain criteria.
 Before beginning the Research Plan review the program description, noting especially the qualifications, restrictions, and peer review criteria.
-The Research Plan should address all of the peer review criteria.
+The Research Plan should address all of the peer review criteria as listed in the most recent RFA.
+For more information on AHA’s peer review process, go to our peer review page.

 The Research Plan must be created as a Word-processed document, converted to a Portable Document Format (PDF) file, and uploaded to ProposalCentral.
 Only PDF files will be accepted.
 When creating the Research Plan, you must comply exactly with the association's format/type requirements and page limits below.
 Failure to comply will result in the administrative withdrawal (disqualification) of the application.